wpswings/track-orders-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.2.3 - Released on 25 March 2026 =
+= 1.2.4 - Released on 3 April 2026 =

-* New: Order Details API
-* New: compatibility with the SaaS tool coefficient.
-* New: compatibility with the latest WP 6.9.4 and WC 10.6.1
+* New: compatibility with the WC 10.6.2
+* Fix: Fixing the deprecated function issues